michaelsproul/arduino-power-monitor/README.md

 ## Building

-Add your ThingSpeak API key in the necessary places, modify ino.ini to reflect the Arduino you've got, then run `ino build'.
+Add your ThingSpeak API key in the necessary places, modify ino.ini to reflect the Arduino you've got, then run `ino build`.

-You can also edit `~/.inorc' to set your Ino preferences globally.
+You can also edit `~/.inorc` to set your Ino preferences globally.

 ## Reference material